adobe/coral-spectrum/coral-guide/manual/upgrade.md

 Essentially this means that AEM users will be able to view the components rendered faster when the page loads with Coral Spectrum than with CoralUI3.
 Code-wise, it means that `Coral.commons.ready()` becomes obsolete in most cases.

+On the other hand, all Coral Spectrum parent-child components are using asynchronous Mutation Observers replacing the slow and synchronous events `coral-component:attached` and `coral-component:detached`.

 Also, new technologies were introduced to take advantage of browsers new capabilities to reduce performance issues for certain components (e.g resizeListenerObserver for Coral.ActionBar which is used in all AEM consoles).